comegrant/dbt_docs_test/projects/data-model/transform/models/silver/data_platform/_data_platform__docs.md

 {% docs column__weeks_offset_from_current_monday %}

 The difference in number of weeks between the monday date of the current week and the monday date of the actual week.
 A historical week will have a negative number, a future week a positive number, and the current week will be 0.

 {% enddocs %}

+# Customer Journey Segments
+{% docs column__customer_journey_main_segment_id %}

+The unique ID of the main segments in the customer journey model.
+These are defined in the seeds.

+{% enddocs %}

+{% docs column__customer_journey_sub_segment_id %}

+The unique ID of the sub segments in the customer journey model.
+These are defined in the seeds.

+{% enddocs %}

+{% docs column__customer_journey_main_segment_name %}

+The name of the main segments in the customer journey model.
+Can be one of the following values
+- Buyer
+- Prospect

+{% enddocs %}

+{% docs column__customer_journey_sub_segment_name %}

+The name of the sub segments in the customer journey model.
+Each name can only be related to one main segment.
+The sub segments can have one of the following values:
+- Churned
+- Pending Onboarding
+- Regret
+- Onboarding
+- Reactivated
+- Always On
+- Frequent
+- Regular
+- Occasional

+{% enddocs %}

+{% docs column__customer_journey_main_segment_description %}

+The description of how the main segments are defined in the customer journey model.

+{% enddocs %}

+{% docs column__customer_journey_sub_segment_description %}

+The description of how the sub segments are defined in the customer journey model.

+{% enddocs %}